arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

     - system prompt (student level explanation here)
     - example selector for few-shot examples
     - dataset loader (into dataframe with columns: prompt, output)
-- give CUPA dataset and ask to find possible misconceptions that students of various levels can make
 - add code to pretty print an example
 - example selector: within the same student_id, select semantically similar examples
 - can we simplify model building by using the [`init_chat_model`](https://python.langchain.com/api_reference/langchain/chat_models/langchain.chat_models.base.init_chat_model.html) function from langchain?
 - Make sure the data is shuffled before splitting!
-- create build function for structured output class
 - langfuse custom scores ([link](https://langfuse.com/docs/scores/custom)).
-Does it make sense to have log this on a per-observation basis? "correct" and "output_valid".
+Does it make sense to log this on a per-observation basis? "correct" and "output_valid". -> don't know how to do it on a per-observation basis.
+I only implemented on a per batch basis (accuracy)

 # Questions meeting 17/03/2025